 HSC Drama Australian Drama and Theatre: the 2026 guide

 A complete guide to the HSC Drama Australian Drama and Theatre core topic.
-The history of modern Australian theatre, the prescribed playwrights and movements (Lawler, the New Wave, Indigenous theatre, contemporary voices), how Section I and Section III examine the topic, and the exam techniques that produce Band 5 and Band 6 responses.
+The history of modern Australian theatre, the prescribed playwrights and movements (Lawler, the New Wave, Indigenous theatre, contemporary voices), how Section I of the written paper examines the topic, and the exam techniques that produce Band 5 and Band 6 responses.

 What the Australian Drama and Theatre topic is really asking

 HSC Drama's Australian Drama and Theatre core is the compulsory written topic on the HSC paper.
 Two prescribed playwrights or movements are set by NESA on a rolling basis; students study both in depth across Year 12.
-The topic is examined in Section I (short answer to unseen excerpts) and Section III (extended essay) of the written paper, totalling 40 of the 60 written-paper marks.
+The topic is examined in Section I of the written paper as one extended-response question worth 20 marks.
+The other 20 written-paper marks come from Section II (Studies in Drama and Theatre elective), bringing the written paper total to 40 marks.

 The topic asks students to know Australian theatre in depth: the prescribed plays themselves, the playwrights, the historical and cultural context, the production history, and the way Australian theatrical voices have constructed and contested ideas of national identity.